 What on earth is ‘Hygge’ I hear you ask?

-We discovered what a Hygge night is via our sister site Stag Mumbler and thought it would be a great way to bring in 2019.
+We discovered what a Hygge night is via our sister site Stag Mumbler and had one last year.
+We loved it so much that we are doing it again this year to bring in 2020!

 We have been lucky to have had some great quality family time already over Christmas.
 New Years Eve will be a great way to round off the year, taking advantage of the time we have together as a family, with no distractions.